trezzuri/erpnext-docs/docs/en/accounts/opening-balance.md

 If you are a new company, you will have minimal opening balances to be imported.
 However, if you are migrating from a legacy accounting system like Tally or a Fox Pro based software you will have considerable data to be imported as opening balance.

-We recommend that you start using ERPNext for accounting from a new financial year, but you could start midway too.
-To set up your accounts, you will need the following for the “day” you start using accounting in ERPNext:
+We recommend that you start using SOMA for accounting from a new financial year, but you could start midway too.
+To set up your accounts, you will need the following for the “day” you start using accounting in SOMA:

 ### Assets